Esri/calcite-web/docs/source/sass/_unicode-variables.md

 ## Unicode Variables

-SASS Unicode variables provide a simple way to display unicode characters as content in css declarations.
+Sass Unicode variables provide a simple way to display unicode characters as content in css declarations.